-This is the best avocado salad dressing you’ll ever try – it’s healthy, vegan, gluten free and loaded with healthy fats and protein.
+This is the best avocado salad dressing recipe you’ll ever try – it’s vegan, gluten free and loaded with healthy fats and protein.

-I am a big salad eater in the summer months, and this pregnancy I have been craving salads most days REALLY hard.
+I am a big salad eater in the summer months, and during my las pregnancy, I was craving salads most days REALLY hard.
 I guess that’s what happens when it’s a HEAT WAVE and you’re chronically dehydrated all day and night.
 Well a salad is just lettuce without a killer salad dressing, and this killer avocado salad dressing never disappoints.
 Simple, rich, creamy and totally vegan and gluten free, this dressing could make ANY basic lettuce taste amazing.